fapapa/fapapa.github.io/resume.md

 ### Software Developer, Animikii Inc.; remote — 2020–present

-- Design, architect and implement major features—start-to-finish—in internal products and client projects using Rails versions 5.x and 6.x and various front-end languages and frameworks
+- Successfully lead the development of key project for the Canadian Red Cross
-- Proactively keep everyone up-to-date with Agile and Scrum methodologies, with Kanban and daily stand-ups
+- Collaborate to develop flagship product: a Rails engine that aids in low-code development of Rails apps
-- Develop features for Niiwin, an internal Rails product that aids in building admin interfaces and developing other Rails apps
+- Design, architect and implement major features — start-to-finish — in internal products and client projects using Rails and various front-end languages and frameworks
-- Lead developer on project for Canadian Red Cross, using Rails and Niiwin
+- Take ownership of assigned projects/tasks and proactively report on progress to stakeholders
-- Championed switching Git strategies company-wide to GitLab Flow to give the greatest flexibility with team size and CI/CD strategies
+- Help develop company-wide coding best-practices and standards
-- Championed instituting a _pull request template_ for all company repos to cheaply increase code quality and decrease _code-review ping-pong_
+- Champion switching Git strategies company-wide to GitLab Flow to give the greatest flexibility with team size and CI/CD strategies
 - Spearhead a collaborative project with First Nations Technology Council, leading five other developers in mentoring Indigenous youth
-- Awarded ceremonial drum for being a team player, encouraging others, and exemplifying company values
+- Awarded ceremonial drum (by peers) for being a team player, encouraging others, and exemplifying company values

-### Mentor, Lighthouse Labs; Vancouver, BC — 2020
+### Mentor and T.A., Lighthouse Labs; Vancouver, BC — 2020

 - Assisted cohorts with debugging, code reviews, explanation, and exploration of programming topics